maffydub a year ago

 Pure poetry.

-Tepix 9 months ago
+Tepix a year ago

 Here's Doom running on a 64x40 display (not my hack), has anyone gone lower than that?